fstark/blog/content/blog/plotty/plotty.md

 And typing ``CAT``, variation ``1`` on your PB-700, will always produce the following cat image:

-{% blogimage "img/cat.png", "This was the first image plotty created, hence PloTTY for French 'A plotty Chat'" %}
+{% blogimage "img/cat.png", "This was the first image plotty created, hence the official explanation is that PloTTY stands for French 'A plotty chat'" %}

-If you want to get the real midjourney connection working, you're on your own.
-You need a paying midjourney account, you need to change the ``midjourney/sendrequest.sh`` code to type into the right window, and you'll need to set a discord bot (store the token in the file ``midjourney/midjourney-bot-token``).
+If you want to get the real midjourney connection working, you'll need a paying midjourney account, you'll need to change the ``midjourney/sendrequest.sh`` code to type into the right window, and you'll need to set a discord bot (store the token in the file ``midjourney/midjourney-bot-token``) and probably change the .

 ## Conclusion